smudge-js/smudge/notes/notes.md

 ## Discussion/Documentation Point (Per Group Controlls)
-.add idea of channel group (metallic is group with just metallic, rgb is group with r g b);
+x.add idea of channel group (channel groups are pretty much just the channels that share a buffer) (metallic is group with just metallic, rgb is group with r g b);
-.add blend mode to material channels/groups, can/shoud we do this per channel?
-.have drawing operations skip channels/groups if material value is undefined .colorMask
-.material constructor that takes objects for named params
+x.add blend mode to material channels/groups, can/shoud we do this per channel? x.have drawing operations skip channels/groups if material value is undefined x.colorMask .material constructor that takes objects for named params

 ## Discussion/Documentation Point (Texturing)